Ranking Seahawks draft classes Nos. 33-23: Here’s where the classes with Rick Mirer and Malik McDowell rank

 As the Seahawks get set for the 45th draft in team history April 23-25, we’re reviewing each of the ones that have come before, ranking them from top to bottom.

-The rating/countdown continues looking at the drafts I’ve rated 33-23 (as a refresher, here is the first set of ratings, classes 44-34).
+The countdown continues looking at the drafts I’ve rated 33-23.
+(As a refresher, here is the first set of ratings, Nos.
+44-34).

 Key players: WR Paul Richardson, OL Justin Britt, DE Cassius Marsh, WR Kevin Norwood.